 Russell Wangersky is an award-winning writer of fiction and non-fiction.
-Based in St. Johnís, Newfoundland & Labrador, he is the author of three books and the commentary editor at the daily newspaper The Telegram.
+Based in St. Johnís, Newfoundland & Labrador, he is the author of several books and an editor at the daily newspaper The Telegram.
+His new novel, Walt, is a psychological thriller about a grocery store cleaner who uses found shopping lists, and the personal details they contain, for his own dark purposes.
+The novel will be published by Anansi in the fall of 2014.

 His highly-acclaimed 2008 book Burning Down the House (Thomas Allen) is a riveting account of his experiences dealing with human tragedy and his own resulting trauma as a volunteer firefighter.